shi-rudo/awesome-stock-trading/README.md

 Written by Mohnish Pabrai, an investor of Indian origin, the book explains his value investing approach using the Dhandho capital allocation framework.

 - [The Intelligent Investor](https://en.wikipedia.org/wiki/The_Intelligent_Investor) - Benjamin Graham, 1949 </br>
-The Intelligent Investor is a book by Benjamin Graham that teaches investors how to invest intelligently.
-The book focuses on investment principles and investors' attitudes, rather than the technique of analyzing securities.
-Graham's method advises investors to concentrate on the real-life performance of their companies and the dividends they receive, rather than paying attention to the changing sentiments of the market.
+In this book, Grahame explains his investment principles and views regarding an investor's mindset.
+He shows how investors analyze the actual performance of companies and advises to disregard the changing moods of the market.

 - [The Little Book of Value Investing](https://www.goodreads.com/book/show/75893.The_Little_Book_of_Value_Investing) - Christopher H. Browne, 2006 </br>
 Brown teaches the fundamental lessons of value investing philosophy.
 The book describes the theory of value investing, which involves investing in undervalued companies and holding them for a long time, even if they are not popular or trendy.
 The author offers guidance on how to use basic information such as P/E ratios and points the way to free online stock-screening services, while making no big promises about market success.